BugSmith/scisea/README.md

-(Because of China's special network environment, it was forced to move to Gitee for updates) gitee url:https://gitee.com/bugsmith/scisea
+(Because of China's special network environment, it was forced to move to Gitee for updates)<br />
+gitee url:https://gitee.com/bugsmith/scisea
 # scisea
 project for buildspace n&amp;w s3<br />